axelarnetwork/axelar-docs/pages/dev/monitor-recover/recovery.md

 Please debug the deployed contract logic and make a new call.

 ### Increase gas payment to the gas receiver on the source chain
-The prepaid gas to the Gas Service contract [[in step 2](../building-on-gmp#step-2-pay-gas-to-the-gas-services-contract)] could be insufficient when the destination chain is too busy (with many transfers or other conditions).
+The prepaid gas to the Gas Service contract could be insufficient when the destination chain is too busy (with many transfers or other conditions).
 Therefore, Axelarscan provides an option to resubmit a new amount of gas for executing the transaction.

 To do this:
 1. Click the `Connect` button to connect your MetaMask wallet.
 Then switch the wallet network to the transfer’s source chain by clicking the `Switch Network` button under the label ‘Pay new gas at source chain‘.